Ravi Varma’s ‘hitherto unseen’ portrait of his granddaughter on display in Bengaluru on April 29-30

-Bengaluru: If you trace the story of ‘hitherto unseen’ portrait of Raja Ravi Varma, possibly India’s most known artist, it will lead you to one of Bengaluru’s posh neighbourhoods— 7 Richmond Road to be exact, and the recluse rani who spent her last days happy and content there.
+Bengaluru, April 29 (PTI) If you trace the story of ‘hitherto unseen’ portrait of Raja Ravi Varma, possibly India’s most known artist, it will lead you to one of Bengaluru’s posh neighbourhoods – 7 Richmond Road to be exact – and the recluse rani who spent her last days happy and content there.

-The portrait features a three-year-old toddler staring defiantly back at the artist, her grandfather, as if aware of what life has in store for her already.

 Padmanaba Sevini Vanchi Dharma Vardhini Raja Rajeshwari Rani Sethu Lakshmi Bayi Sahiba would go on to rule for eight years, between 1924 and 1931, leaving a legacy of social reforms way ahead of times.
 Among her many accomplishments, her role in the abolishment of devadasi system in Kerala and the opening of the roads of Travancore as well as the doors of famous Vaikom temple to people from lower castes are worth mentioning.